RunSi/DEVWKS-2601/guide/step2.md

 ![topology](../images/topologyobject.png)

-### Load the Genie Library and instantiate the testbed file
+### Load the Genie Class and instantiate the testbed file

 Change directory and run an iPython interactive shell:-